catalyzeio/stratum-docs/initial-setup.md

 ## Push Code

 The moment of truth.
 It's time to make our first code push, and it couldn't be easier.
-Simply navigate to application's code repository (the same place we were in the associate step) and run `git push catalyze master`.
+Navigate to application's code repository (the same place we were in the associate step) and run `git push catalyze master`.

 This pushes your master branch to the Catalyze master branch.
 If you want to push a branch that is not named master, see the following: